thinpapahlaing/myAirbnb_Datamart/README.md

 * Step 2: Configure MySQL Server.
 During the installation, set a root password for MySQL Server.
 Remember this password as it will be needed later.

 * Step 3: Download and Install MySQL Client tool (Recommended: MySQL Workbench) for managing the database from [here](https://dev.mysql.com/downloads/workbench/).

 * Step 4: Connect to MySQL Server.
 Open your MySQL client tool (MySQL Workbench) and connect to the MySQL Server using the root credentials you set up during installation.

+   * Alternative way of Step 1 to 4: Download and Install MySQL Installer from [here](https://dev.mysql.com/downloads/installer/).
+Follow the installation instructions provided and Please choose "Full" setup type during installation.
+This will download all available MySQL products including MySQL server and MySQL Workbench without additional steps.
+During the installation, please also set a root password and connect to the MySQL Server using the root credentials at the end of installation.

 * Step 5: In your chosen MySQL client tool (MySQL Workbench), open the downloaded "myAirbnb_Datamart.sql" script file and execute it.